PCT national phase entry into foreign countries: What to know

 PPH is available in Japan.

-Europe (EPO) national phase
+Europe (EPO) national stage

 A single application may be filed with the European Patent Office (EPO) to cover all European member countries.
 If you’re considering more than a couple of European countries, then filing a single application with the EPO may be more cost-effective than filing individual applications in each EU country.
 If and when the EPO patent application is allowed, the applicant can then decide the individual European countries in which the patent will be validated.
 Thereafter, yearly annuities must be paid to keep each validated patent in each European country alive.